melekmsakni/RealStateDataEngineering/README.md

 ## 🌟 Introduction

-Dive into the world of real estate analytics with our comprehensive data pipeline.
+Dive into the dynamic world of Tunisian real estate analytics with our comprehensive data pipeline!
+This project harnesses data from multiple prominent sources including Tecnocasa, Remxx, and other key players in the Tunisian real estate market.
+Our robust pipeline ensures real-time analytics and delivers actionable insights into the ever-evolving property landscape.
 From data ingestion to insightful visualizations, we've got you covered! 📊🏘️

 ## 🏗️ Architecture